Spiritual and Religious Life Mission Statement

-At Allegheny College, we strive to engage people of faith, whether they are Catholic or Jewish, Hindu or Presbyterian, as well as those who seek spiritual enrichment in less formal experiences, or aren’t sure what they believe.
-We recognize that intellectual development must be balanced by opportunities to explore questions of meaning, purpose, and values, and to grow in compassion and connection to others.
+At Allegheny College, we cultivate spiritual wellness in all students, whether they are religiously involved or not.
+We recognize that intellectual development must be balanced by opportunities to explore questions of meaning, purpose, values, and vocation, and to grow in compassion and connection to others.

-- Protestant, Catholic, and Jewish worship services on campus
+- Christian, Muslim, and Jewish gatherings and services on campus

-- Fellowship groups that gather to pray, study, and worship
+- SRL groups that gather weekly to learn, study, and worship

-- Retreats to steal a few hours away from it all
+- Retreats to steal a few hours away from campus

 - Bible studies and prayer groups